 Einstein's famous mass-energy relationship E = mc2

 has been verified experimentally on many occasions.
-The
+For

 of scientists studied gamma-ray emission from radioactive sulfur and